India News | American Airline Flyer Urinated on Fellow Passenger in Drunken State: Sources | LatestLY

-New Delhi, Mar 5 (PTI) A passenger of a New York-New Delhi American Airlines flight has allegedly urinated on a fellow male passenger on board in a drunken state, sources said on Sunday.
+New Delhi, Mar 5 (PTI) A passenger on a New York-New Delhi American Airlines flight allegedly urinated on a fellow male passenger in a drunken state, sources said on Sunday.

 "The accused is a student in a US university.
 He was in a state of inebriation and urinated while he was asleep.
 It somehow leaked and fell on a fellow passenger who complained to the crew," a source at the airport said.